Upload

 Uploads are also sometimes called ghosts if the original did not survive the process.
 These are former modosophonts who have had their brains (and possibly bodies) scanned and turned into a digital emulation.

-Although suggested by Alan Turing in the 1940's (Old Earth calendar) and a major research goal during the early Interplanetary ages, the sheer complexity and difficulty of precisely translating and reproducing the entire human brain with all its encoded memories and experiences, meant that even destructive nanotech uploading was only partially successful prior to the 4th century AT.
+Uploading was suggested by Alan Turing in the Atomic Age, and became a major research goal during the early Interplanetary Age.
+However the sheer complexity and difficulty of precisely translating and reproducing the entire human brain with all its encoded memories and experiences, meant that even destructive nanotech uploading was only partially successful prior to the 4th century AT.
 Early uploads consisted of just parts of the original neural net, with the rest interpolated.
-Since the Federation Era first destructive and then non-destructive uploading has become essentially perfect, allowing the creation of entities that are subjectively identical to the original.

-Copies usually live in virtual environments with virtual bodies, although it is possible for them to download themselves into suitable equipped vec or android bodies.
-Given their ontological state they can easily make backup copies, copy themselves or edit their own neural network with the right software.
+Copies may inhabit a virtual environment, and occupy a virtual body.
+It is also possible for them to download themselves into a suitable equipped vec, android, or biological body, in a process known as incarnation.
+Given their ontological state a virtual entity can easily make additional copies of themselves or edit their own neural network with the right software.
 While copies do not age, over time they tend to either get stuck in a static personality or extend themselves beyond recognition in various ways.

 Terms